 To help us advise you better on what travel vaccinations you may required, please complete our travel vaccinations and advice questionnaire.

-- Please permit at least 3 working days between dropping off your questionnaire and booking your appointment with the nurse
+Please permit at least 3 working days between completing your questionnaire and booking your appointment with the nurse

 Travelling in short notice

 If you are traveling on short notice (i.e. less than 6 weeks time), the practice may not be able to accommodate your request.
 You may need to contact some local travel clinics (below) for your travel vaccinations.
 Please contact the surgery to see whether we can accommodate your request.

 The practice does not offer yellow fever vaccinations please visit one of the above travel centres

 Diseases such as Typhoid, Hepatitis A and Cholera, as well as traveller’s diarrhoea, can be caught from contaminated food.
 Often simple precautions can reduce these risks: